swiftcodeshow/swiftcodeshow/_posts/2021-04-25-create-image-uigraphicsimagerenderer.md

 ## Conclusion

-`UIGraphicsImageRenderer` is easier to use than Core Graphics(CG) Low-Level APIs.
+`UIGraphicsImageRenderer` is easier to use than Core Graphics Low-Level APIs.